What is endocarditis?

 Ordinarily, the immune system is able to clear bacteria and fungi that enter the bloodstream.
 When this does not happen, however, some bacteria or fungi can settle on the endocardium or valves of the heart (especially likely if a valve is already damaged in some way) and form small growths (vegetations).
 These growths can prevent the heart from functioning correctly and may break off and infect other areas of the body.

 While endocarditis is a rare condition, the following groups are most at risk:

 - People with previously damaged heart valves or an artificial heart valve

 - Users of injected drugs such as heroin

 It should also be noted that any procedure that requires placing medical devices into the veins or any type of heart surgery can also be a risk factor.

 Those most at risk of non-infective endocarditis include people with the following conditions:

 - Antiphospholipid syndrome

-- Stomach, lung or pancreatic cancer
+- Stomach cancer, lung cancer or pancreatic cancer